-Her friend Anais Nin had once written of her pottery, “Beatrice Wood combines her colors like a painter, makes them vibrate like a musician.
+Her friend Anais Nin wrote of her pottery: “Beatrice Wood combines her colors like a painter, makes them vibrate like a musician.
 They have strength even while iridescent and transparent.
 They have the rhythm and luster both of jewels and human eyes.
 Water poured from one of her jars will taste like wine.”

-Beatrice Wood inspired countless artists and writers with her work.
+Beatrice Wood influenced countless artists and writers.
 Her relationship with Marcel Duchamp and Henri-Pierre Roché was said to have inspired the latter's book Jules and Jim, which was made into a celebrated French film by director François Truffaut.
 She was a peer to art world luminaries like Francis Picabia, Alfred Stieglitz, Baroness Elsa von Freytag-Loringhoven, Man Ray, and Mina Loy.
-She was also the subject of films herself, most notably Beatrice Wood: The Mama of Dada, created on the occasion of her 100th birthday.
+She was also the subject of the documentary Beatrice Wood: The Mama of Dada, created on her 100th birthday.
 She inspired the character Rose in James Cameron’s Titanic, and lived to 105, declaring she owed her longevity to “chocolate and young men.”